CWEB1111-1112/mpls-dog-boarding-compute-rate-assignment-4-vennilia/ReadMe.md

 ## Rubric Criteria
 * Program successfully compiles and runs
-* Program properly declares variables including applicable constant variables (local and global variables declared, input/output).
+* Program properly declares variables including applicable constant variables (local and global variables declared, utilization of ref and out parameters).
 * Properly defined overloaded methods, methods have correct arguments/declared parameters; method/module header and return statement is correct;
 * Logic of main method is correctly coded with consideration of which method needs to be invoked
 * Logic for overloaded method/module is correctly coded with consideration of proper calculation